Experience the Beauty at a Paso Fino Horse Show

 The shows are held at Hacienda Don Carmelo.
 The show is presented under a roofed area, but may be an open air arena.
 There are bathrooms on-site and food and drinks available for sale. free parking.

-ticket prices: $20.00 per person.
-Kids under 10 years old are free.
+ticket prices for Jan.
+2018: $10.00 per adult.
+Kids under 12 years old are free.
 Call them for ticket information.
 These prices do not include sales tax.
 Tickets are available at the door.

 Call 787-991-7044 for more information.